Waaal/BobaOS/doc/STCQ/TSS.md

 So if there is a interrupt in the user land the TSS will be populatet with information.
 With this the CPU can repopulate its registers after we returned from the interrupt and it can execute the userland programm where it left of.

+The processor is populating this structur automatically in a interrupt event.

+Important for us are the Kernel stack pointer (ESP0) and the kernel stack segment (SS0).

 | 4 Bytes | Offset |
 | ------ | ------ |
 | SSP | 0x68 |